 - Shinjuku Golden Gai

-Harajuku is a very busy area where you can find many attractions of the Japanese pop fashion culture.
+Harajuku is a fairly busy area where you can find many attractions of the Japanese pop fashion culture.

 What to see: